20kilograma/blog/oop-js.md

 # Classic syntax vs ES6 syntax

-For our examples we used the classic <code>class</code> syntax, but that wasn't available in the pure JS before the ES6 update.
-Functions, arrays and pretty much everything in JavaScript that is not a default primitive type like numbers or strings is an object.
+For our examples, we used the classic <code>class</code> syntax, but that wasn't available in the pure JS before the ES6 update.
+Functions, arrays, and pretty much everything in JavaScript that is not a default primitive type like numbers or strings is an object.
 This is how we would create the <code>Car</code> class and <code>audi</code> object from the example above:

 <pre><code class="language-js">function Car(name) {
     this.name = name;